Here Is How Many Days In Istanbul Is Enough (With An Itinerary)

 • Bosporus Dinner

-It’s your last day in Istanbul, but don’t worry, you’ll have plenty of time to do the shopping and say goodbye to the city!
+It’s your last day in Istanbul, but don’t worry, you’ll have plenty of time to shop and say goodbye to the city!

 Visit The Famous Grand Bazaar